+Creative expression lives at the heart of Southern Wild Co.
 Artist’s emotive brushstrokes and evocative words from Australian storytellers directly shape our candle range, but it’s a patchwork of inspiration that enriches our daily movements.
 From the textural layers of our creative hub in the bush through to the sounds, scents and rituals of each day, Southern Wild Co is the sum of many magical elements.

 We are pulling back the curtain and inviting you deeper into our world with a blog series called ‘The Alchemy of Southern Wild Co’.
 Each instalment will delve into a source of inspiration close to our heart, teasing out the nuances that make Southern Wild Co.

+It would be amiss to start this series with anything but a tour of The Shedquarters.
 It’s the home of our operations and a special place brimming with ideas and a warm, inviting atmosphere.

 The Shedquarters is located just outside of Rockley in the Central Tablelands of NSW, nestled between a towering pine forest and hills of ancient gums.
 Try to find it at dusk, and you’ll be sure to encounter bounding kangaroos and moments of “Did we just miss the turn off?”

-The converted shearing shed is owned by SWC founder and creative director Tania, and her partner Matt.
-The shed was built in the 1960s, constructed with parts of older shearing sheds from around the district, some of which date 100 years back.
+The converted shearing shed is located on what was once a working sheep farm.
+The shed was built in the 1950s, constructed with parts of older shearing sheds from around the district, some of which date 100 years back.
 It was operating up until 2009 when a fire event destroyed sections of the home and sheds.
-“The fire changed how we thought about this place,” says Tania.
-“We stopped running sheep with our neighbour and gave the land a rest.
-It was around this time that I realised the potential of using the shed as a creative workplace.”
+The fire changed how we thought about this place.
+We stopped running sheep with our neighbour and gave the land a rest.
+Flogged and down to it’s bare bones, the land was tired.
+It was around this time that we realised the potential of using the shed as a creative workplace.”

 Removing and reworking the shed’s damaged layers revealed totems of the building’s biography.
-“We found rusty metal shearing combs and old toothbrushes dipped in tar and strapped to the wall with shearer’s names above them (like ‘Stuart' and ‘Trevor’).
-There were children’s scribbles on the walls, where I imagine they had played and waited patiently for their Dads to finish shearing.
+We found rusty metal shearing combs and old toothbrushes dipped in tar and strapped to the wall with shearer’s names above them (like ‘Stuart' and ‘Trevor’).
+There were children’s scribbles on the walls, where we imagined they had played and waited patiently for their Dads to finish shearing.

 Boris, the loyal labrador (above), is a mostly silent observer of the shed’s activity.
 He is either right under your feet (all wagging tail and wet nose) or taking a nap on an old chair.
 The glorious curation of furniture and other bits and pieces is a soulful complement to the shed’s original lanolin-worn floorboards and rough-hewn timber beams.

 From dog-eared guides on the history of Australian logo design to weighty art tomes that teeter on intimidating, printed matter is an essential element of our inspiration hunt.
-Typography and design prints hang next to vintage paintings in Tania’s office area (above).
-When it comes to developing a candle concept, I will put images down to it, creating Pinterest boards, using InDesign, or pinning magazine pages and images onto the big mood board.”
+Typography and design prints hang next to vintage paintings in the ‘office’ area (above).
+When it comes to developing a candle concept, we love to start with visuals, creating Pinterest boards, using InDesign, or pinning magazine pages and images onto our evergrowing mood board.

-An artwork in itself, the mood board wall is richly layered with images, vintage advertising and an array of textural ephemera, the flotsam and jetsam of the bush (above).
+An artwork in itself, the Southern Wild Co mood board wall is richly layered with images, vintage advertising and an array of textural ephemera – the flotsam and jetsam of the bush.
 Signature SWC colours and iconic Australian visuals sing through.
-“I'm not one to be influenced by current trends,” Tania shares.
-"The mood board keeps me on track, pulling me back to my core values and the things we love.
+Not ones to be influenced by current trends, the mood board keeps us on track, pulling us back to our core values and the things we love.